Table of Contents

 - When a formula one driver takes on a difficult bend, he must keep his foot on the accelerator to keep the car sticking to the road with downforce.
 If he loses confidence and takes his foot off the gas, downforce is lost, and the car is liable to go spinning off the track.
 It’s against human nature to keep accelerating when everything logically is telling the driver to slow down but to keep control.
 He must keep his foot on the gas.
 The same goes for a golfer hitting a golf shot.

 - As a golfer comes into impact on a tight tee shot, the most logical thing to do is stop accelerating and guide the club at the ball.
 The same thing happens to a tennis player when making a tough second serve.
 But that is the worst thing a golfer or tennis player can do.
 As soon as they try to manipulate the club or racket and guide it, the straight line towards the target created by centrifugal force is interfered with, and both power and accuracy are lost.
 For a golfer to hit consistently good shots, they have to be committed to hitting through the ball with their hands accelerating towards the target.

 - Hitting through the shot correctly with the correct hand action to compress the ball for power and accuracy is just as much a mental exercise as a physical one.

 - Some golfers have a practice swing more out of habit rather than using it as an integral part of hitting a good shot.
-A practice swing should be a dress rehearsal for the upcoming shot in every way, including rhythm, aim,speed and hand action release.
+A practice swing should be a dress rehearsal for the upcoming shot, including rhythm, aim, speed, and hand action release.

-- Keep accelerating through to a full committed finish with good hand action to hit your most accurate shots under pressure.
-Extend right through the shot with hand acceleration and commitment when you need to hit a straight powerful shot.
+- Keep accelerating through to a fully committed finish with good hand action to hit your most accurate shots under pressure.
+Extend right through the shot with hand acceleration and commitment when you need to hit a straight, powerful shot.